 I am not alone.
 The chance of delivering exactly on your magically assigned date is rare — only 5% of women will deliver on their Estimated Due Date.

-So there’s a pretty good chance that your due date is wrong too (sorry to be a bummer).
+So there’s a pretty good chance that your due date is wrong too.

 But why are we so bad at accurately predicting due dates?